-Balloon Plant Milkweed for Monarchs
+Balloon Milkweed for Monarchs

-|Source: Sandy Austin reproduced under Creative Commons|
+|Source: Sandy Austin reproduced under Creative Commons

 What is Asclepias physocarpa?

 The terminology for this plant is a little confusing.
 It is a native milkweed of South Africa and in 2001 its name was changed from Asclepias physocarpa to Gomphocarpus physocarpus to reflect that it is in the family of African milkweeds.
-Now its true scientific name is Gomphocarpus physocarpus but most people still know it and refer to it as Asclepias physocarpa.
+Now its true scientific name is Gomphocarpus physocarpus but many people still know it and refer to it as Asclepias physocarpa.

 The other source of confusion is that it is very similar in appearance to Asclepias fruticosa (which has also been renamed to Gomphocarpus fruticosus).
 The difference is that G. fruticosus is a smaller plant than G. physocarpus and the seed pod is shaped a little different.
 For G. fruticosus, the seed pod is slightly oblong and can resemble a swan which is where the name “Swan plant” came from.
 G. physocarpus has a seed pod that is more rounded and thus became known as “Balloon plant”.
 Now the two common names of “swan” and “balloon” plant are interchanged between both species.